 Laid out in 1841, Crawford is the only of Savannah's squares with recreational equipment: a basketball court, won by the neighborhood after a 1946 tournament.
 Found on Houston Street, the square was named after native son William Harris Crawford, who was Secretary of the Treasury and who unsuccessfully ran for President in 1824.

 On New Year's Eve, we were invited into the home of an old-school Savannahian.
-Our soft-spoken host, Alvin, was a true southern gentleman, as gracious as possible, and both his character and his house seemed to be straight from the pages of some Victorian Gothic novel.
+Our soft-spoken host, Alvin, was a true southern gentleman, as gracious as possible.

 Andrew Low was a Scot who moved to Savannah when he was sixteen.
 He entered the cotton business and, by the time he was in his thirties, had become the leader of uncle's company and the richest man in the city.